MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 The [Bot Builder SDK for Node.js](https://github.com/Microsoft/BotBuilder) is a powerful framework for constructing bots that can handle both freeform interactions and more guided ones where the possibilities are explicitly shown to the user.
 It is easy to use and models frameworks like Express & Restify to provide a familiar way for JavaScript developers to write bots.

-In this tutorial, we'll walk through the process of developing, testing, and publishing a bot that is created using the Bot Builder SDK for Node.js.
+In this tutorial, we'll walk through the process of building a bot by using the Bot Builder SDK for Node.js and testing it with the Bot Framework Emulator.

 ## Get the SDK
 We'll start by getting the SDK and installing the necessary dependencies.